 Patient case conference

-Residents present up to three patient cases throughout the academic year that focus on development of critical thinking and team-based problem-solving skills.
+Residents present up to two patient cases throughout the academic year that focus on development of critical thinking and team-based problem-solving skills.

 Patient case presentations focus on inclusion of all necessary components of a case, including workup of the patient, differential diagnoses, and treatment and monitoring plans; incorporation of clinical teaching points; and the ability of the presenter to ask open-ended questions of audience members to facilitate high-level clinical reasoning.